dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 - device="0" ensures you use your GPU (if you have more add "0,1,2,...")
 - conf=0.70 is confidence threshold, depending on your images, I recommend .7 for 70%
 - iou=0.5 should be standard, unless you plan on using it for multi-object tracking.
-- imgsz=640 is how many images you train, 640 is standard.
+- imgsz=640 resolution of your images, 640 is standard, but can be adjusted to the appropriate resolution (computationally expensive)
 - max_det=100 is the maximum number of detected objects per epoch.
 We changed it to 100 to not over-annotate.